Boosting the Capacities of African Telecom Regulators Through Peer to Peer Learning

 Subscribe

-"iPRIS is a project supported as part of the Team Europe initiative "D4D for the digital economy and society in sub-Saharan Africa" (Code: 001).
-The project is made possible thanks to co-financing from the EU, Sweden and Luxembourg.
-The content of this website is the sole responsibility of the implementing partners and does not necessarily reflect the views of the European Union, Sweden or Luxembourg"
+iPRIS is a project supported under the Team Europe Initiative "D4D for Digital Economy and Society in Sub-Saharan Africa” (Code: 001).
+The project is made possible with co-financing from the EU, Sweden, and Luxembourg.